Culture Gaps provides resources to help visitors to the United States improve communication and become culturally competent in American culture.

 Just as life led me around the world in a fantastic, decade-long adventure that culminated with meeting Aya – my entrepreneurial endeavors have been a journey as well.
 In Thailand, I commissioned hundreds of red and green artisan boxes and handmade Christmas cards to sell online.
 In South Korea, I worked as a freelance travel writer.
 In Japan, I developed student-centered iPad curriculums and implemented a flipped classroom model for adults learning business communication skills under the business name Ready To Go and also self-published ebooks under the publisher name, Pangea's Tribe.
 In the United States, I established a web design company called Bento Sites to help small businesses establish an effective online presence.
 Throughout all of these endeavors, I never really considered myself entrepreneurial – it just became a recurring need to meet others, facilitate high-quality experiences and improve communication.
 I didn't know it then, but I was failing often – so I could eventually get it right when it mattered most.

-I'm a returnee – someone who returns after a prolonged absence.
-For more than a decade, I lived abroad and helped everyone from children to senior executives learn English and improve cross-cultural communication, but when I finally returned to the United States for the first time in over 12 years, my arrival quickly became less of a homecoming and more of an arduous journey filled with reverse culture shock and miscommunication (misunderstandings, non-understandings and misinterpretations).
+I'm a returnee – someone who returns home after a prolonged absence.
+For more than a decade, I lived abroad and helped everyone from sea gypsies to senior executives learn English and improve cross-cultural communication, but when I finally returned to the United States for the first time in over 12 years, my arrival quickly became less of a homecoming and more of an arduous journey filled with reverse culture shock and miscommunication (misunderstandings, non-understandings and misinterpretations).

 My wife, Aya, and I decided to embark a transpacific crossing from Tokyo to Vancouver and then travel by Amtrak to Seattle and all across the United States until we ultimately arrived in Atlanta, Georgia.
 While I hadn't been to the US in over a dozen years, it was Aya's first time.
 We thought the long journey would be more adventurous and help us gradually adjust.
 Once we arrived, I immediately noted the accelerated speaking speeds and the evolution of language.